IBM-Cloud/todo-apps/README.md

 ### Couch DB / Cloudant

-*  The application should look for the credentials for the Couch DB or Cloudant database from a user service called todo-couch-db.
-The credentials should container three properties username, password, and url.
+*  You should create a Cloudant service with the name "todo-couch-db".

-*  The name of the Couch DB / Cloudant databse to use is "bluemix-todo".
+*  The name of the Couch DB / Cloudant database to use is "bluemix-todo".

 <b>View</b>